History of Japanese foreign relations: Japanese invasion of Manchuria

-Army's role 1919–1941
+Army's role

 The Army increasingly took control of the government, assassinated opposing leaders, suppressed the left, and promoted a highly aggressive foreign policy with respect to China.
 Japanese policy angered the United States, Britain, France, and the Netherlands.
 Japanese nationalism was the primary inspiration, coupled with a disdain for democracy.
 The extreme right became influential throughout the Japanese government and society, notably within the Kwantung Army, which was stationed in Manchuria along the Japanese-owned South Manchuria Railroad.
 During the Manchurian Incident of 1931, radical army officers conquered Manchuria from local officials and set up the puppet government of Manchukuo there without permission from the Japanese government.
 International criticism of Japan following the invasion led to Japan withdrawing from the League of Nations.

 Japan's expansionist vision grew increasingly bold.
 Many of Japan's political elite aspired to have Japan acquire new territory for resource extraction and settlement of surplus population.
 These ambitions led to the outbreak of the Second Sino-Japanese War in 1937.
 After their victory in the Chinese capital, the Japanese military committed the infamous Nanking Massacre.
 The Japanese military failed to destroy the Chinese government led by Chiang Kai-shek, which retreated to remote areas.
 The conflict was a stalemate that lasted until 1945.
 Japan's war aim was to establish the Greater East Asia Co-Prosperity Sphere, a vast pan-Asian union under Japanese domination.
 Hirohito's role in Japan's foreign wars remains a subject of controversy, with various historians portraying him as either a powerless figurehead or an enabler and supporter of Japanese militarism.
 The United States grew increasingly worried about the Philippines, an American colony, within close range of Japan and started looking for ways to contain Japanese expansion.

 World War II

 American public and elite opinion—including even the isolationists—strongly opposed Japan's invasion of China in 1937.
-President Roosevelt imposed increasingly stringent economic sanctions intended to deprive Japan of the oil and steel in needed to continue its war in China.
+President Roosevelt imposed increasingly stringent economic sanctions intended to deprive Japan of the oil and steel it needed to continue its war in China.
 Japan reacted by forging an alliance with Germany and Italy in 1940, known as the Tripartite Pact, which worsened its relations with the US.
 In July 1941, the United States, Great Britain, and the Netherlands froze all Japanese assets and cut off oil shipments—Japan had little oil of its own.

 Japan had conquered all of Manchuria and most of coastal China by 1939, but the Allies refused to recognize the conquests and stepped up their commitment.
 President Franklin Roosevelt arranged for American pilots and ground crews to set up an aggressive Chinese Air Force nicknamed the Flying Tigers that would not only defend against Japanese air power but also start bombing the Japanese islands.